 There are also a number of well-respected international schools in Buenos Aires that follow European or American curricula.
 Some of these also offer the International Baccalaureate (IB) diploma.

-Space can be limited at international schools in Buenos Aires and expat parents need to plan well ahead if wanting a place for their child at the school of their choice.
-Fees can also be prohibitively expensive.
+Space can be limited at international schools in Buenos Aires, and expat parents need to plan well ahead if wanting a place for their child at the school of their choice.
+International schools provide world-class education and support for their students, and fees can be expensive.
 Those moving to the city as part of a corporate relocation should factor this into any contract negotiations before committing to the move.

 See our reviews on the best International Schools in Buenos Aires.

 By federal law, all schools must accept children with disabilities.
 There’s a new push for inclusion programmes in many schools, trying to incorporate children with all different types of abilities.
 Unfortunately, public schools aren't always receptive to accepting children with special needs.